MarcoBendinelli/HangOut-Flutter-Mobile-App/README.md

 HangOut is a modern mobile app that revolutionizes socializing.
 It offers a seamless user experience with four main pages: _My events_, _Explore_, _My groups_, and _Profile_.
 Users can discover events and groups based on specific interests, manage their activities, and personalize their account.
 HangOut also includes interactive pop-ups for viewing detailed information, accessing user profiles, creating events and groups, and managing notifications.

-The Application UI/UX was developed with the contribution of Elisa Ciliberti, an amazing designer!
-Check out her work on her website [here](http://elisaciliberti.it/).
+The application is developed by me and [Matteo](https://github.com/Beltrante), with Elisa, an exceptional designer, contributing to the UI/UX.
+Explore her amazing work on her website [here](http://elisaciliberti.it/)

 ## Design Document